dfinity/sns-testing/draft_1_proposal_instructions.md

    ```

 4. Create an NNS proposal to create an SNS that will control your dapp
-   canisters:
+   canister(s):

    ```bash
    ./propose_sns.sh
    ````

    The proposal will pass right away, because it is made by a neuron that has an
-   overwhelming amount of voting power.
+   overwhelming amount of voting power (this is part of the testing environment).

    After a few minutes, you should see a new SNS instance in the [Launchpad]
-   section of the NNS Web app.
+   section of the NNS dapp.

    [Launchpad]: http://qsgjb-riaaa-aaaaa-aaaga-cai.localhost:8080/launchpad